Community detection in heterogeneous signed networks: Introduction

 Network data has attracted increasing attention in recent years, with applications in diverse scientific domains, ranging from social science \citep{hunter2008goodness}, computer science \citep{heard2014filtering} to biomedicine \citep{shojaie2009analysis}.
 Analysis of network data can reveal latent structures underlying the interactions among entities of interest, such as community detection \citep{girvan2002community}, link prediction \citep{martinez2016survey}, homophily \citep{hoff2007modeling} and so on.

 Most existing methods for network analysis focus on unsigned networks, whereas signed networks are also prevalent in real-world applications.
 Specifically, signed networks have been extensively employed to represent relationships among objects \citep{harary1953notion}, which associate polarity information with each edge and thus distinguish friends from enemies, or allies from rivals.
 These signed edges give rise to unique structural characteristics grounded in social psychology theories, particularly the balance theory \citep{heider1946attitudes, cartwright1956structural}, stating that certain triadic configurations involving signed edges lead to stable or unstable social structures.
 Figure \ref{fig:triads} illustrates four possible triads, among which triads A and C represent strong-balanced structures.
 These triads align with intuitive social principles, such as ``a friend of my friend is likely my friend'' and ``an enemy of my friend is likely my enemy''.
-Weak balance \citep{davis1967clustering} extends this concept by additionally permitting triad D, which accommodates the occurrence of three mutually hostile nodes.
+Weak balance \citep{davis1967clustering} extends this concept by additionally permitting triad D, which accommodates the occurrence of three mutually hostile nodes and is thus more suitable for modeling real-life signed networks.